-Abington Health Foundation is proud to acknowledge the community organizations that choose to raise funds to support our programs and facilities.
+Abington Health Foundation is proud to acknowledge the individuals and community organizations that choose to raise funds to support our programs and facilities.

 Abington Senior High School Donates to Rosenfeld Cancer Center

 In October, Abington Senior High School held a “PINK Out for the Cure” Breast Cancer Awareness Football Game.
 The event was very successful and raised both awareness and money for breast cancer research.
 A portion of the money raised, $1,250, was generously donated to Abington – Jefferson Health’s Rosenfeld Cancer Center.

 Willow Dale Elementary School Puma Ambassadors Donate Stuffed Animals to Pediatric Hospice Patients